darragh-downey/twerp/README.md

 push(x, 5)
 ```

-A design decision in the Monkey language prevents modification of variables so don't go expecting `x` to update just yet.
+A design decision prevents modification of variables, so don't go expecting `x` to update just yet.

 ##### puts